DahalAb1/DahalAb1/README.md

 <!-- ──────────────────────── about ─────────────────────── -->

-I build distributed systems from the socket up — consensus, storage, replication.
+I build systems from ground up.

 The next decade needs two things: intelligence, and infrastructure big enough to hold it.
 A model nobody can reach is just a research result.
 I want to build the